|

 expressly to facilitate due date calculations for the

-pregnant mother and explain what physical symptoms and fetal changes to expect
+pregnant mother and explain what physical fetal changes to expect

 PRINCIPLE